caoyu-yiyue/Papy/README.md

 Frankly speaking, it models the relationship of the return of reversal portfolios with liquidity and/or volatility.
 We calculated the return of the reversal portfolios, by first splitting the stocks into 5 groups by their size, and then splitting every group into 10 sub-groups by their historical rolling standardized return, finally subtracting the high from the low.
 We can then get the 5*5 reversal portfolios, and model them using OLS with different indices of liquidity and volatility.

 Generally, it's a grouping regression problem.
 The dependent variable needs to be split into groups (5*5 here), and the independent variable may be split or not.
 And we also need to calculate different types of features, like dummy variables, and control variables.
-We dummy variables are in the regression, we also need to construct cross features with the main feature.
+When dummy variables are in the regression, we also need to construct cross features with the main feature.

 It's easy to calculate the data we need, but I want to automate the workflow and write a general framework for the same kind of problem.
 As the result, we can run the whole project with one line in CLI.